|Position: Program Supervisor-[San Jose]|

 Autism Services - Program Supervisor

-APPLY NOW FOR AN OPPORTUNITY TO MEET WITH OUR HIRING MANAGERS ON SATURDAY MAY 10TH
+APPLY NOW FOR AN OPPORTUNITY TO MEET WITH OUR HIRING MANAGERS!

 For over 80 years Easter Seals Bay Area (ESBA) has been a leader in providing services to children with disabilities and their families and we are expanding our programs throughout the greater Bay Area.
 ESBA provides relationship-focused, developmental, and evidenced-based practice approaches for children with autism and ASD, including the Early Start Denver Model, PRT, ABA, and more.
 This is a collaborative environment that includes creative teams of behavioral, occupational, physical, and speech and language therapists working closely together to provide treatment for children and training for their families.
 We encourage highly organized and dynamic professionals who have an excellent ability to engage children and families to apply!

 Provide specialized behavioral intervention services and program supervision for children with autism spectrum disorders and related developmental disabilities, ages 14 months and older.

 •Lead a team of Behavior Interventionists: assuring individual and team responsibilities are defined and understood; coordinating team development training and participating in program planning; developing cohesive teams that can successfully provide excellent care for client families; and providing video supervision to promote professional growth and development.

 •Provide ongoing assessment, collaborating with families and Behavior Interventionists to develop individualized client goals and treatment plans.

 •Assure all necessary data is compiled, and documentation including evaluations, treatment notes, progress reports, and exit summaries are current and complete.